voltsn/knowledgebase/rust/ownership.md

 ## The slice type

 - Slices lets us reference a contiguous sequence of elements in a collection.
-- Slice is a kind of reference, therefore it does not have ownership.
+- A slice is a kind of reference, therefore it does not have ownership.

 ## String slices